Tigers vs. Angels Player Props Betting Odds

 - Taylor Ward has 17 doubles, 12 home runs, 38 walks and 43 RBI (86 total hits).
 He's also swiped four bases.

-- Ward has picked up a hit in two games in a row.
+- Ward heads into this game looking to extend his two-game hit streak.
 During his last five outings he is hitting .375 with a double, two home runs, four walks and eight RBI.

 Ward Recent Games